marblewebsolutions/resume-template/README.md

-# mws-template
+# Resume Template
-Template for MWS
+For basic resume and portfolio websites